Interviewee Komay Alshoufi

 - Apple Mac for one DAW and a PC for another

 It’s mostly software-based, with everything in-the-box.
 I have an M-Audio M-Track Plus II two-channel USB audio interface, M-Audio BX8 monitors, M-Audio five-octave controller, Apple MacBook Pro, PC Core i7 computer with 16GB RAM, Steinberg Cubase Pro 9, Waves 9 plug-ins, Spectrasonics Stylus, Omnisphere and Trilian and a RØDE NT1-A microphone.

 I use Cubase Pro 9 to compose music with, because it’s so good, especially with its range of VST plug-ins.
 I think it’s also a very flexible program.
 I have more than 10 years experience using it, so I prefer to use it for mixing and recording and then Pro Tools for mastering.

 What’s your favourite piece of gear in your studio?

 How much time do you typically spend in the studio?

 I work in it every day for two to three hours and at weekends for five or six hours.

-There’s not really enough room here to bring a band in, so I just make music by myself, mostly with virtual instruments, producing EDM music.
+It’s a home studio, so I just make music by myself, mostly with virtual instruments, producing EDM music.

 What’s next on your shopping list?

 I’d like to buy a Neumann microphone, probably the TLM 103, because it’s beautiful for recording vocals.
 I’d also like to upgrade my studio monitors to a pair of Genelec 1032 CPMs.
-They have a great frequency response and the SAM assistance would be good, because my apartment has bad acoustics.
+They have a great frequency response.

 Anything about your studio annoy you?